-An historical and philosophical inquiry into the nature of human being, knowing and acting.
-The concept of the soul provides a thematic thread that links the selection of readings.
-Our challenge in this seminar is not just to consider what some have articulated about the soul, but also to reflect upon the human capacity for self-discovery and symbolic expression in the pursuit of understanding what it means to be human.
+An historical, philosophical and literary inquiry into the nature of human being, knowing and acting.
+Our challenge in this seminar is to reflect upon the human capacity for self-discovery and symbolic expression in the pursuit of understanding what it means to be human.

 An advanced writing workshop that invites students to explore their own capacity to surprise, inform, entertain, and provoke readers in one or more genres of creative writing, such as poetry, prose, drama, or screen writing.
 Special emphasis on using themes and/or researched material to develop well-crafted work that is both artistic and authentic.
 Through readings, exercises, peer workshops, and conferences with the instructor, a portfolio of revised pieces will be developed.